Entrepreneurship is hard. And for people without a clear pathway to funding, it’s even harder.

 Come to this session to learn about the project and how you can help underfunded startups gain traction in the Twin Cities.

-Liz Tupper is Chief Product & Operations Officer at Social Impact Identification (SIID) Technologies and volunteers her time to Amplify underfunded startups.
+Liz Tupper recently was in the lead role as Chief Product & Operations Officer at Social Impact Identification (SIID) Technologies and volunteers her time to Amplify underfunded startups.
 She has over 20 years' experience working in the social good, IoT (internet of things), web, mobile application, and video game industries.
 She started her career as a self-taught web developer and has spent a good part of her career helping tech startups design and scale their products with a human-centered and inclusive approach.